3 Tips to Protect Data from Cyber Theft

 - Encourage employees to use the charging cables that come with their phone.
 Never use a borrowed cable, as hackers have developed malicious cables that steal data, too.

-- Provide power banks to employees who frequently travel or who are "in the field" and need access to a quick charge.
+- Keep portable power banks for employees who frequently travel or who are "in the field" and need access to a quick charge.
 Carrying your own portable charging juice prevents you from relying on public charging stations that could be compromised.

 Now that you know better, do better.
-Think for one minute what it would mean for your business data was compromised.
+Think for one minute what it would mean if your business data (or personal data!) was compromised.

 Take action and prevent that nightmare from becoming a reality.